 My parents did an incredible job of stuffing surprises here and there into my resupply boxes.
 My best friend coordinated for all of my friends & family to write me letters of encouragement on the trail.
 They mailed these letters to my mom & dad, and they stuffed them in my boxes.
-Given that I had packed my my own resupply boxes, you can imagine the pleasant suprise when I open my boxes and found letters, notes, and pictures from friends & family.
+Given that I had packed my own resupply boxes, you can imagine the pleasant surprise when I open my boxes and found letters, notes, and pictures from friends & family.

 I had a few friends send me packages on the trail, and it brightened my days & kept me cruising.
 I shared 5-10 locations where friends could also send packages and was clear with directions as to what was ok to mail and what was not.
-At my last resupply stop in Stehekin, WA, I received 5 finale boxes from friends and let me tell you, I savored every bit of those boxes—they had boxed wine in them, endless bags of candy, homemade banana bread and so much more.
-I highly encourage you to allow friends to send you mail on the trail, but make sure they tell you when and where they sent a package. as you have to ask for all of your mail.
+At my last resupply stop in Stehekin, WA, I received 5 finale boxes from friends, and let me tell you, I savored every bit of those boxes—they had boxed wine in them, endless bags of candy, homemade banana bread and so much more.
+I highly encourage you to allow friends to send you mail on the trail, but make sure they tell you when and where they sent a package as you have to ask for all of your mail.

 Do you have questions about Kim’s PCT resupply strategy?
 Or resupply tips from your own PCT thru-hike?
 Leave us a comment below!